Wizard-sys-source/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      I’m a Wizard with tech.Phones, Laptops, And tablets all fixed here. schedule or call below
+      I’m a Wizard with tech.
+Phones, Laptops, And tablets all fixed here. schedule or call below
     subtitle: >-
       Mobile service-"I come to you", Diagnosis for FREE, You pay the cost of